jon004/packethero-2.0/README.md

 You will continue working in the terminal you opened in Part 3 Enter -> nano packethero-2.0/apps.py
 You'll be editing this file later

-Leave this window open and go back to GCP
+Leave this window open and go back to GCP and create a user account for your database
-Click -> Navigation Menu (1st button in header)
+- Click -> Navigation Menu (1st button in header)
-Click -> SQL
+- Click -> SQL
-Click -> packethero-db
+- Click -> packethero-db
-Click -> Users
+- Click -> Users
-Click -> Create user account
+- Click -> Create user account

 Variables to Change:

     Username: Make one
     Password: Make one
     Host name: select -> Allow any host (%)

+Now whitelist your website's IP to give it access to the database
-Click -> CREATE
+- Click -> CREATE
-Click -> Connections -> + Add Network
+- Click -> Connections -> + Add Network
-Add the IP of the VM you created in Step 2 and click save
+- Add the IP of the VM you created in Step 2 and click save

 **Step 7: Configuring Code Variables**